loujine/musicbrainz-scripts/README.md

 * mbz-showcountdiscid: display the number of linked discids in the discid tab header

-* mbz-showcountalias: display the number as defined aliases and the list of languages used (if any)
+* mbz-showcountalias: display the number of defined aliases and the list of languages used (if any)